ashik5757/CGPA-Calculator/README.md

 - Different grade policy of diffrenet university.
 (Only for BD)
 - User can create a profile to save the semester wise grade sheet.
 - User can use/open any saved profile at any time.
+- User can store upto 18 semester CGPA data in a single profile.
+- Text suggestions of courses name.
+(Auto completion)

 <br>